tarantool/doc/doc/contributing/docs/images.rst

 There are two sizes of diagram elements:

-*   **M** – bigger elements for usage in diagrams with small number of elements.
+*   **M** – bigger elements to use in diagrams with a small number of elements.
-*   **S** – smaller elements for usage in diagrams with big number of elements.
+*   **S** – smaller elements to use in diagrams with a big number of elements.

-Avoid changing the sizes of diagram elements unless it's absolutely necessary.
+Avoid changing the size of diagram elements unless it's absolutely necessary.

 The diagrams should have the same width.
 This guarantees that their elements have the same size on pages.
 The examples in the Miro board have frames of the right width.
-Copy the frame and and place your diagram in it without changing its width.
+Copy the frame and and place your diagram in it without changing the frame width.

 Exporting
 ~~~~~~~~~